colinaut/alpinejs-plugin-simple-validate/README.md

 * Use `x-validate` directive along with modifiers directly on form fields to add additional validation, such as  `x-validate.wholenumber`
 * Write a custom error message one of two ways:
   * Add `data-error-msg='custom error message'` on field itself
   * Add a sibling element with `error-msg` class and write your own error message there.
 The plugin searches all next siblings and will add the proper aria-errormessage linked id tags for you.
-This is also useful if you want some descriptive text or other element before the error message.
+This is also useful if you want some descriptive text or other element before the error message or if you want to use special styling to a specific error message.
   * Add an element with the correct id attribute anywhere on the page (id is `error-msg-${name}`) and it will use that.
 * Use `x-validate.group` on groups of checkboxes or radio buttons to validate that at least one is selected.
 * Add a specific test to a field like `x-validate='$el.value === 'bunny'`; this can be paired up with other validations.
 For example: `x-validate.website='$el.includes('bunny')` for only websites with the word bunny in the name.